johnjohndoe/NetMap/NodeXL/ReadMe.txt

 Algorithms
 ----------
 Visual Studio project, contains classes that implement graph algorithms.
 As of June 2007, most of the classes have not been implemented.
+Graph algorithms are implemented in ExcelTemplate, which is the wrong place.
+ExcelTemplate's graph algorithms need to be refactored to make them available to other applications.

 ApplicationUtil